ONE LINE BIO: A former teacher, Sandy now writes historical fiction for the 8- 14-year-old and fantasy under S. L. Carlson for the 12+ reader.

 Here is a picture of me, Sandy Carlson, in the second grade.
 In kindergarten, I told people my parents called Sandy because I ate sand.
 I was disappointed when I found out that wasn’t true.

 I became a teacher and learned to love reading.
 I loved books so much I even became an author!
 My favorite author is C.S.
 Lewis because he wrote for both kids and adults, and was very smart.
-Today I’m part of this world-wide writing organization called SCBWI — the Society for Children’s Books Writers and Illustrators.
+I was a member the world-wide writing organization called SCBWI — the Society for Children’s Books Writers and Illustrators — for seventeen years.

 I have climbed mountains, swum in oceans, and run down sand dunes.
 I’ve outrun wildfires, hid in a basement from a tornado, cleaned debris from a hurricane, outwalked the incoming tide at Fundy Bay, and survived our house getting smashed by 100 year old trees.
 I’ve ridden horses, been on cattle round-ups, avoided stepping on rattlesnakes, was charged by a wild boar, cleaned oil off of turtles from the largest inland oil spill in USA history, and know how to put a worm on a fish hook — although the first time it took me twenty minutes.
 Generally, I’d rather be outside than inside.